-Find Nameserver values in your email and put them in your domain by going to GoDaddy, it will take few hours for nameservers to propagate and connect the domain name with hosting.
+Find Nameserver values in your email and put them in your domain by going to GoDaddy.
+It will take a few hours for nameservers to propagate and connect the domain name with hosting.

 Setting up the Blog on the Domain

-Now that you have bought a domain name, hosting and have connected them with each other, you have to set up the blog on your domain.
+Now that you have bought a domain name, hosting and have connected them, you have to set up the blog on your domain.

-We use the WordPress.org script for our blog, which is the most popular platform for blogging, it powers over 40% of the websites on the internet, which is huge.
+We use the WordPress.org script for our blog, which is the most popular platform for blogging; it powers over 40% of the websites on the internet, which is enormous.

-The above hosting services offer a one click solution to install WordPress on the server so the process is really smooth.
+The hosting services offer a one-click solution to install WordPress on the server, so the process is smooth.